melodymennen/distant-components/notes.md

 a collection of data that is used by any component that needs its data.

 ## What is a reducer?
 What does the reducer do for us in Redux?
+a reducer is a function. it takes in state and action and returns a modified copy of state. this is the only way to modify state in redux.

 ## What is immutability?
 Why do we use it?
+Data is considered immutable when functions that use the data don't mutate it but insteadreturn a modified copy.
+Because the data is a reference (to an object or array), we'll trivially be able to tell that the data has changed, without needing to dig through the object to see what exactly changed.
+This is useful in React to know if a component should re-render, or doesn't need to bother.

+##Vocab
+*action: a plain object. all actions have a type, but payload is optional.
+*action creator: a function that creates actions for us. keeps code DRY.
+*dispatch: we send actions to the store using dispatch